Groumy/Groumy.github.io/_drafts/tbh-.md

 > [...] _one of the main goals [he] set [himself] when designing The Black Hack was to remove 'repetitive dice roll modifiers' entirely, which [he] think [he's] almost managed to do_ [...]

-I agree that he _almost managed to do it_ but in The Black Hack Second Edition there's still some rules that requires players to add some values to their rolls.
+I agree that he _almost_ managed to do it but in The Black Hack Second Edition there's still some rules that requires players to apply modifiers to their rolls.
 Those are :
  * Powerfull Foe
  * Banishing Undead
  * Casting Spells